mynameisbrozu/esp32-based-iot-switch/README.md

 ![Preview](img/ESP32-based-iot-switch_block.png)

 The BOM was progressively refined while developing the schematic.
+BOM in "spreadsheets" folder.
 ## 2. Schematic and PCB layout
 The schematic was designed using reference circuits from datasheets, application notes, and technical articles.